 Having stronger core muscle strength and better balance can also help reduce falls risks, leading to a better quality of life with fewer hospital admissions.
 Individuals can continue to do the things they enjoy, such as meeting friends at the coffeeshop or taking public transport on their own to visit favourite places for shopping or meals.

 What’s more.
-At [email protected] 433, the elderly can continue to enjoy keeping fit in the company of fellow seniors.
-We also run the Gym Tonic, Strength Training Programme and conduct specialty classes focusing on power, speed of movement and balance.
+At TOUCHpoint@AMK 433, the elderly can continue to enjoy keeping fit in the company of fellow seniors.
+We also run the Gym Tonic and Strength Training Programme, and conduct specialty classes focusing on power, speed of movement and balance.
 We have also set up the Community Musculoskeletal Clinic to help individuals address and manage pain.

 Our Physiotherapist will: